-- containing the identifying information on the complainant and such specificity of names, places and times as to permit an investigation. - When a school employee receives the information, the employee will give the information to the school administrator no later than the next school day following the day of the report/complaint.
+- information on the complainant and such specificity of names, places and times as to permit an investigation. - At a minimum, the school employee shall put the report/complaint in writing containing the identifying information on the complainant and such specificity of names, places and times as to permit an investigation. - When a school employee receives the information, the employee will give the information to the school administrator no later than the next school day following the day of the report/complaint.